tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 10. **IP Geo Plugin** - Attribution tab

 == Changelog ==

+= 3.0.3.1 =
+This is a maintenance release addressing various minor improvement toward the next release.

+* Improvement of css and js for sections.
+* Better handling of cookie.
+* Better handling of server and private IP address.
+* Better compatibility with file operations by Filesystem API (but not yet supported FTP or SSH based operations).
+* Change the timing of upgrade check from `init` to activation phase.

 = 3.0.3 =
 * **New feature:** New option "Prevent malicious upload" to restrict MIME types.